 Dr. Hans Williams grew up in Northern Indiana in the early 60s fishing, hunting and playing out in the fields.
-Today, Williams has kept his childhood fascination with the outdoors as Dean of SFA’s Arthur Temple College of Forestry and Agriculture since 2015.
+Williams has since kept his childhood fascination with the outdoors, serving as dean of SFA’s Arthur Temple College of Forestry and Agriculture since 2015.

-Dr. Williams has continued to move up within his field since graduating from Purdue University with a degree in forestry in 1980.
-He earned a Ph.
-D. from Auburn University in 1989, and has been elected to serve as president of the Texas Forestry Association for the 2021 term.
+Williams has continued to move up within his field since graduating from Purdue University with a degree in forestry in 1980.
+He earned a doctorate from Auburn University in 1989 and has been elected to serve as president of the Texas Forestry Association for the 2021 term.

 The Texas Forestry Association has served as a voice for the state’s forestry industry for over 100 years.

-“They do a lot working with the legislature on forest policy, forestry education, and they also help support a lor of forestry related activities,” Williams said.
+“They do a lot working with the legislature on forest policy, forestry education, and they also help support a lot of forestry related activities,” Williams said.

-Herr Janisch would take Williams to the forest two or three times a week for the remainder of the summer and teach him everything he was doing.
+Herr Janisch would take Williams to the forest two or three times a week that summer and teach him everything he was doing.

 “He had a profound influence on me,” Williams said.
 “He knew every tree, every bird, every deer that was in that forest.
 After that summer I just said ‘That’s what I want to be.’”